 Sayed: Well, I don’t have the longform…

-Deen: Same thing with me, I was born here.
+Deen: The same thing with me, I was born here.
 Being first-born, first-generation, has a lot of drawbacks, especially if you’re trying to get intelligence work.
 I know the government is working on it, but…

 CPM: Yeah, it’s a process.